hyxabrod/kafka-infra/README.md

 # Kafka Infrastructure

-Repository for managing Kafka resources in Kubernetes.
+Repository for managing Kafka resources in Kubernetes (Minikube).